Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

-The action on the subcategory generated by $T^\ell e_{\mathbf{n}} $ can be understood by studying the actions on standardizations of projective-injectives of $T^{n_1}\otimes \cdots \otimes T^{n_m}$; this is the identity since where $\mathbf{S}^{\mathbf{n}} $ is the standardization functor from \cite[\S 4]{Webmerged}.
+The action on the subcategory generated by $T^\ell e_{\mathbf{n}} $ can be understood by studying the actions on standardizations of projective-injectives of $T^{n_1}\otimes \cdots \otimes T^{n_m}$; this is the identity since where $\mathbf{S}^{\mathbf{n}} $ is the standardization functor from \cite[\S 5]{Webmerged}.
 Since the projection on the right-hand side sends each projective-injective to itself, $\mathsf{P}_{n_1}\otimes \cdots \otimes \mathsf{P}_{n_m}$ must act by the identity on the category generated by these standardizations.

 On the other hand, the orthogonal to this category is generated by the images of cup diagrams with no cups that go between different groups of red strands.
-These are killed by $\mathsf{P}_{n_1}\otimes \cdots \otimes \mathsf{P}_{n_m}$ by contractibility under turnbacks. \end{proof} The colored Jones homology theory in \cite[\S 7]{Webmerged} is defined using tensor product with certain bimodules corresponding to the cups, caps and crossings.
-In fact their definition is essentially exactly like that of the functors $\mathbb{B}_i$, $\mathbb{K}_i$ and $E_{i}$ above.
+These are killed by $\mathsf{P}_{n_1}\otimes \cdots \otimes \mathsf{P}_{n_m}$ by contractibility under turnbacks. \end{proof} The colored Jones homology theory in \cite[\S 8]{Webmerged} is defined using tensor product with certain bimodules corresponding to the cups, caps and crossings.
+In fact their definition is essentially exactly like that of the functors $\mathbb{B}_i$, $\mathbb{K}_i$ and $\mathbb E_{i}$ above.

-Let $\tau$ be a tangle with components labeled by integers, and $\tau'$ its cabling, with each strand replaced by as many strands as its label.
-Let $(n_1,\dots,n_m)$ and $(n_1',\dots, n'_{m'})$ be the sequence of labels at the top and bottom of the tangle.
+Let $\mathcal{T}$ be a tangle with components labeled by integers, and $\mathcal{T}'$ its cabling, with each strand replaced by as many strands as its label, as illustrated for a single crossing below.